 Overview of Deep Learning

-From the moment we open our eyes in the morning our brain starts collecting data from different sources.
-To keep up with the pervasive growth of data from different sources mankind was introduced with modern Data Driven Technologies like Artificial Intelligence, Machine Learning, Deep Learning etc. These technologies have engineered our society in many aspects already and will continue to do so.
+From the moment we open our eyes in the morning, our brain starts collecting data from different sources.
+To keep up with the pervasive growth of data from different sources mankind was introduced to modern Data-Driven Technologies like Artificial Intelligence, Machine Learning, Deep Learning etc. These technologies have engineered our society in many aspects already and will continue to do so.

 Table of Content:

 What is Deep Learning?

 Deep Learning is a subset of Machine Learning which is used to achieve Artificial Intelligence.
 Confusing?
 Let us look at the diagram given below to have a better understanding of these words.